Paid social media: Q&A with Aydin Moghaddam

 What benefits does paid social media potentially offer?

-AM: “Organic social media posts on average only reach about 10% of a business’ followers.
-Paid social allows businesses to reach new audiences that would not otherwise see their posts, which can enable them to grow their customer base.
+AM: “On average, organic social media posts reach less than 10% of a business’ followers.
+Paid social allows businesses to reach existing and new audiences that would not otherwise have seen their posts.

-“And you can target different audiences precisely, based on location, demographics, interests – even job title, household income, etc. ‘Remarketing’ is another option, which means targeting people who’ve already visited your website.
-Businesses can upload customer or prospect email addresses and tailor offers and ads to these segments specifically.”
+“You can target audiences based on signals such as location, demographics, interests – even job title, household income, etc. Remarketing is another option, which means targeting people who’ve already visited your website or have engaged with your content.
+Businesses can also upload customer or prospect email addresses and tailor offers and ads to these segments specifically.”

 Does organic social still have a place?